Global Privacy Standards

 2. Data Security

-2.1 Having regard to the state of the art and the cost of implementation, each L&W Entity will take appropriate technical and organisational measures to protect European Personal Data against accidental or unlawful destruction or accidental loss, alteration, damage, unauthorized disclosure or access, in particular where the processing involves the transmission of data over a network, and against all other unlawful forms of processing.
+2.1 Having regard to the state of the art and the cost of implementation, each L&W Entity will take appropriate technical and organizational measures to protect European Personal Data against accidental or unlawful destruction or accidental loss, alteration, damage, unauthorized disclosure or access, in particular where the processing involves the transmission of data over a network, and against all other unlawful forms of processing.
 The measures will ensure a level of security appropriate to the risks represented by the processing and the nature of the European Personal Data to be protected, so that special category and other highly confidential information will receive enhanced protection.
 Such measures will include the following, where appropriate:

-(a) pseudonymisation;
+(a) pseudonymization;

 (b) encryption;